shoya140/GlassLogger/README.md

 -rw-rw-r-- system   system       4096 2013-11-04 10:05 proxraw
 </pre>

-### 4.Build GlassLogger.apk file and install to GoogleGlass
+### 4.Build GlassLogger.apk and install to GoogleGlass

 Please build the .apk file by eclipse or android stdio.